singhseema123/burger/README.md

 # Burger
 Burger logger app using MySQL, Node, Express, Handlebars and a homemade ORM.
 This app to follows the MVC design pattern and uses Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+Run the following commands to get started:
+On command prompt, type: `npm install`
+On command prompt, type: `node server.js`
+On your browser, run: `localhost:3000`

 This app allows it's users to add food items  saved inside the local MYSQL database.
 Upon entry to Burgers a user is shown a list of all the available items for purchase as shown below.